 No. This program is designed for graduate students who hold a recognized teaching license.
 There is no licensure attached to this graduate degree.

 However, additional coursework is available to attain Iowa unified teaching license in Endorsement 100, birth through third grade with Special Education.

 Please complete the online interest form to the right to express your interest in joining a future Early Childhood Education MAE cohort.
-The next cohort is scheduled to begin Summer 2017.
-We will use the information you provide to send you program updates, including important information about application deadlines as they become available.
+We will send you program updates as they become available.

 Delivery of the program is contingent on a sufficient number of students being accepted into the program.